bldl/emplace-spidermonkey/README.md

    2. Perform ?
 RequireInternalSlot(M, [[MapData]]).
    ```

-   The purpose of the operation `RequireInternalSlot(M, [[MapData]])` is to ensure that `M` is indeed a Map object.
+   The purpose of the operation `RequireInternalSlot(M, [[MapData]])` is to ensure that `M` is indeed a `Map` object.
    In JavaScript™, objects may have internal slots, which are "hidden" properties that store information about the object.
-   In our case, the internal slot `[[MapData]]` holds the actual data of the Map.
+   In our case, the internal slot `[[MapData]]` holds the actual data of the `Map`.
 By verifying the presence of the internal slot, the method is making sure we actually are dealing with the correct object.
 This helps with preventing misusage of the function we are dealing with.

-   This step is common for most self-hosted MapObject methods.
+   This step is common for most self-hosted `MapObject` methods.
 The solution for this step already exists in the code.
 Look at `MapForEach`.

    <details>
    <summary>Solution</summary>